 "There will be 30 scholarships of $5,000 each funded by Neoen available each year that students can apply for, and a rental supplement for students from interstate.
-Eligible students will be able to apply for the study now, pay later option VET FEE-HELP for any diploma level study," Ms Dace-Lynn said.
+Eligible students will be able to apply for the study now, pay later option VET Student Loans for any diploma level study," Ms Dace-Lynn said.

 All students will also participate in an on-the-job training component at the Neoen Hornsdale Wind Farm, funded by the Centre of Excellence.